 BE 262 - Physical Biology Bootcamp

 This course provides an intensive introduction to thinking like a quantitative biologist.
-Every student will build a microscope from scratch, use a confocal microscope to measure transcription in living fly embryos and perform a quantitative dissection of gene expression in bacteria.
+Every student will build a microscope from scratch, and perform a quantitative dissection of gene expression in bacteria.
 Students will then use Python to write computer code to analyze the results of all of these experiments.
 No previous experience in coding is presumed, though for those with previous coding experience, advanced projects will be available.
 In addition to the experimental thrusts, students will use “street fighting mathematics” to perform order of magnitude estimates on problems ranging from how many photons it takes to make a cyanobacterium to the forces that can be applied by cytoskeletal filaments.
 These modeling efforts will be complemented by the development of physical models of phenomena such as gene expression, phase separation in nuclei and cytoskeletal polymerization.

 Where and When?